Nandini

 that tingled me

-to sweeten the pills of memory.
+to sweeten the

 Now I am a habitual nomadic.